alecramsay/pg/docs/index.markdown

-I would like to thank my DRA colleague Terry Crowley for the command-line tool support that made the scope of this project feasible, the DRA community for pushing the dimensional limits of congressional redistricting in each state with their Notable Maps, and Todd Proebsting for making baseline districts real by adapting Balzer's algorithm for generating capacity-constrained Vornonoi tessellations to redistricting.
+I would like to thank my DRA colleague Terry Crowley for the command-line tool support that made the scope of this project feasible, the DRA community for pushing the dimensional limits of congressional redistricting in each state with their notable maps, and Todd Proebsting for making baseline districts real by adapting Balzer's algorithm to redistricting with all its real world, complicating issues.

 ---